BabsyIT/Babsy-Infra_Public/Github-SSH-Sync/Readme.md

-Absolutely!
-Here’s a detailed manual for setting up the script to automatically fetch GitHub SSH keys from an organization and store them in a designated `authorized_keys` file on your server.

----

 ## Manual: Setting Up Automated GitHub SSH Key Fetching on Your Server

 This guide will walk you through setting up a script that retrieves public SSH keys of all members in a GitHub organization and stores them in an authorized keys file on a server.
 The script will run every hour to update the SSH keys automatically.